tlancon/pypiepi/README.md

 3.116325571153972
 ```

 The returned values will vary slightly each time, but should be close to these.
 Congrats!
-You've simulated pie on a
+You've simulated pi on a
 pie in Python.

 9. Wasn't that a letdown?
 All that work for just a single number?
 Luckily `pypiepi` has a cooler way to simulate pi.